Psy-Fer/interARTIC/docs/usage.md

 [TOC]

+## Configuring interARTIC

+1. On the interARTIC web interface, click on `Edit Input and Sample .csv Directories`.

+2. Fill the first two fields (1. location of your input data, and 2. where your sample barcode .csv files are located).

+3. Click `confirm` to save the settings.

 ## Adding a job

 To begin the process of adding a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.